BadisLaffet1/CI-CD-Jenkins-pipeline-solution-for-Springboot-Angular-application/README.md

     ![image](https://github.com/BadisLaffet1/CI-CD-Jenkins-pipeline-solution-for-Springboot-Angular-application/assets/125974896/c48b024b-fe3c-4ba6-8477-2a282bd8d20e)

+    PS : if you want to increase the couverage of your code consider creating new test unit classes inside Backend/src/test.

 4. **Nexus Configuration:**
    - Nexus is being hosted on a separate container (check docker-compose file inside the monitoring-stack folder for more information).
    - Update the `pom.xml` file with the Nexus repository information for Maven dependencies based on your configuration: